Universal parameterized family of distributions of runs: Introduction

-\cite{Fu94} provides nonparametric exact distributions of runs by Markov imbedding method.
-Though obtaining parametric models for distributions of words is desirable \citep{stef97}, as far as the author understand, no explicit formulae for parameterized families of distributions of nonoverlapping words, nonoverlapping increasing words, \(E_{n,m}\), and \(N_{n,m,\mu}\) are known.

-In this paper, we present explicit formulae for distributions of these statistics.
-To avoid the difficulty of enumerating overlapping words and expanding rational functions into power series, in Theorem~\ref{msjOkayama}, we study distributions of increasing nonoverlapping words and their finite dimensional generating functions.
-Combining Theorem~\ref{msjOkayama} with a combinatorial lemma, in Theorem~\ref{mainth2}, we derive explicit formulae for parameterized distributions of runs including those of the statistics (i)--(vii) above by a unified manner for binary valued i.i.d.~random variables.
-Generalization of our formulae in Theorem~\ref{mainth2} to those for countable valued i.i.d.~random variables are straightforward, see Remark~\ref{generalalphabetRun}.
+In this paper, we present explicit formulae for parametric exact probabilities of these statistics.
+To avoid the difficulty of enumerating overlapping words in Theorem~\ref{msjOkayama}, we study probabilities of increasing nonoverlapping words and their finite dimensional generating functions.
+Combining Theorem~\ref{msjOkayama} with Lemma~\ref{mainlemma}, in Theorem~\ref{mainth2}, we derive explicit formulae for parameterized probabilities of runs including those of the statistics (i)--(vii) above by a unified manner for binary valued i.i.d.~random variables.

 The rest of the paper consists as follows.
 In Section~\ref{Secnonoverlapwords} Theorem~\ref{MAINTHA} and \ref{th-moments}, we show explicit formulae for parameterized families of joint probabilities of nonoverlapping words and their moments for finite valued i.i.d.~radnom variables.
+In Section~\ref{seccomplexity}, we study algorithm and complexity to compute our formulae.
+We demonstrate the number of arithmetic operations required to compute our formula for generalized probabilities of runs is linear order of sample size for fixed number of parameters and range.
+To analyse these number of arithmetic operations for unbounded number of parameters, in Lemma~\ref{eqnMeinardus}, we show an asymptotic formula for the number of integer partitions that are less than or equal to given number as a special case of Meinardus's theorem (Chap.~6 \cite{andrews}).
 In Section~\ref{Secdist}, we study distance among the distributions of runs.
-In Section~\ref{seccomplexity}, we show algorithm and complexity to compute our formulae.